The-Marcy-Lab-School/se-unit-5/lesson-2-events/practice-set/exercises.md

 3. Create a webpage that displays a balloon (using the balloon emoji, 🎈).
 When you press the up arrow, it should inflate (grow) 10 percent, and when you press the down arrow, it should deflate (shrink) 10 percent.

-To get started, create two files: `index.html` and `index.js` and include the appropriate `<script>` tag.
-Open your html file in a web browser to test your code.

 You can control the size of text (emoji are text) by setting the font-size CSS property (style.fontSize) on its parent element.
 Remember to include a unit in the value—for example, pixels (10px).

 The key names of the arrow keys are "ArrowUp" and "ArrowDown".
 Make sure the keys change only the balloon, without scrolling the page.